 RN-BSN Bachelor of Science

-Earn your RN to BSN online or on-campus.
+Earn your RN to BSN completely online.

 As a nurse, you know it takes skills and determination to move your career in health care forward.
 Harrison College’s RN to BSN nursing program can help you achieve your professional goals.

 Accredited by the Commission on Collegiate Nursing Education (CCNE), the Harrison bachelor’s degree in nursing is designed to meet the needs of professional registered nurses who are currently employed.

 Our RN to BSN courses give you flexible learning options, with classes being offered on through distance learning in our 100% online RN to BSN degree program.